Davd-B/VecTor-Page/README.md

 ## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the Unlicense License.
+See [unlicense.org](https://unlicense.org/) for more information.

 ---